My Main Page with Links to My Other

 by Jeanne Chall

-Chall writes, however, that research is either ignored or selectively chosen to support what educators prefer.
+Much research is either ignored or selectively chosen to support what educators prefer.
 A noteworthy examination of 800 studies by Herbert Wahlberg finds important factors include "cues, engagement, [quick] feedback and reinforcement."
 Also: "frequent testing and quizzes, questioning in science, homework with teacher comments, homework with grades, remedial feedback in science, explicit and direct teaching."
 Chall argues that these characteristics are more common in teacher-centered classrooms.

-According to Roland S. Barth: "Many have turned to open education through insecurity; they are permissive because they are afraid that if they are strung; the children will reject them."--yet the open educators are more likely to be rejected.
-Ultra-conservatism has numerous cultural contradictions and so does student-centered education: A more democratic classroom leads to a less democratic nation.
-A skeptic might believe that the main purpose of conservative education is to produce compliant, ignorant wage-slaves, while the main purpose of liberal education is to produce vacuous, wrongheaded rebels.
+The impulses that created the progressive classroom seem obvious.
+Education should benefit children now and in the future.
+Many traditional classrooms had a tendency to evolve in stupefying and stultifying directions.
+Progressive education, unfortunately, often became more mind numbing itself.
+"Many have turned to open education through insecurity;" writes Roland S. Barth, "they are permissive because they are afraid that if they are strong; the children will reject them."
+Yet rejection is more probable for open educators.
+Cultural contradictions fill many ideologies, including progressive education.
+To wit, a more democratic classroom could lead to a less democratic nation.
+(Skeptics might conclude that the main purpose of conservative education is producing compliant, ignorant wage-slaves, while the main purpose of liberal education is to produce vacuous, wrongheaded rebels.)

-Among the places where the teacher centered and student centered battle takes place is in reading, with phonics identified with teacher-centered and whole-language identified with student centered.
-Chall conducted much research in this area.
-She concludes that many children simply cannot learn well using whole language methods.
+Among the places where the teacher centered and student centered battle takes place is reading, with phonics identified as teacher-centered and whole-language identified as student centered.
+Chall conducted much research in this area, concluding that many children simply cannot learn well using whole language methods.
 And this has serious consequences.
-Not only can they not read their reading class materials, but also they cannot read other subject matter, making them likely to fall behind or fail in other classes.
-Many college students read below a ninth grade level, jeopardizing their ability and willingness to seek out and understand complex thoughts in science, philosophy, etc.
+Not only can children not read their reading class materials, but also they cannot read other subject matter, making them likely to fall behind or fail other classes.
+Many college students read below a ninth grade level, jeopardizing their ability and willingness to seek out and understand complex thinking.
+Working hard is a standard that should apply to all students.
+Bertrand Russell puts it thus: "many things that must be thought about are uninteresting and even those that are interesting at first often become very wearisome before they have been considered as long as is necessary.
+The power of giving prolonged attention is very important"--and often leads to new interests.
+Lower standards and poor enforcement often lead to increased boredom.

-The Academic Achievement Challenge suffers from a lack of specific national recommendations and does not factor in heredity.
-A national exam required to pass a course would help unite teachers and students in pursuing achievement.
+Ms. Chall's work suffers from a lack of specific national recommendations and does not factor in heredity.
+A national exam required to pass a course might help unite teachers and students in pursuing achievement.
 Students currently view teachers with high standands as arbitrarily imposing work that stands in the way of students' other goals.
-Many students avoid teachers who are known to demand achievement.
-It would be better for almost everyone if students viewed the test as the work of jerks rather than viewing their teachers as jerks.
+Students avoid teachers known to demand achievement.
+It might be better if students viewed the test as the work of faraway jerks rather than viewing their teachers as jerks.

 My Main Page with Links to My Other Book Reviews